This Azure article will discuss how to connect to SQL server from Azure Data Studio. Along with that, we will also discuss a few other topics.

 - Authentication type: Choose SQL Login as the authentication type.

-- Username and Password: Specify the Username and password that you have specified during the creation of Azure SQL database in the Azure Portal.
+- Username and Password: Specify the Username and password you specified during the Azure SQL database creation in the Azure Portal.

 - Finally, click on the Connect button.

 Note: Navigate to the Azure SQL database in the Azure Portal and click on the Copy to Clipboard button next to the server name to copy the server name.